algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 The **document branch** hosts the document being redacted and doesn't follow any particular rule.

-The **dev branch** hosts the software we are coding, but requires the code inside to don't have any compilation errors, and, if possible, to work as expected at th current step.
+The **dev branch** hosts the software we are coding, but requires the code inside to don't have any compilation errors, and, if possible, to work as expected at the current step.
 This branch requires a 'pull request[^10]' reviewed by at least 1 other member of the team before a merge.

 ### Files and folders architecture